 Find the list of best surrogacy doctors in India who offers the best treatment with the highest success rate.
 The list has been categorized on the basis of doctors fame, experience, reviews, ratings, and cost.
 Dr. Mohit Saraogi from Saraogi Hospitals and IRIS IVF Centre and Dr. Kaberi Banerjee from Advanced Fertility Centre top the list of the best surrogacy doctors in India.

-- During 6 week pregnancy nausea can hit you terribly.
-Nausea or morning sickness can overpower you not only at mornings but can strike all day long.
+- During 6-week pregnancy nausea can hit you terribly.
+Nausea or morning sickness can overpower you not only in mornings but can strike all day long.

 - If you are a mom to be with twins in your womb, then you are expected to experience more severe nausea.

-- Staying away from food can trigger frequent bouts of nausea and you are advised to keep munching on some healthy snacks at different intervals through out the day.
+- Staying away from food can trigger frequent bouts of nausea and you are advised to keep munching on some healthy snacks at different intervals throughout the day.
+(2)

 2. Sore Breasts